neonwatty/test-failure-queue/README.md

 tfq fix-next --test-timeout 600000
 ```

-### Claude Code Slash Commands
+### Example Claude Code Slash Commands
-Custom slash commands are also provided in the `commands/` directory:
+Examples of custom slash commands are also provided in the `commands/` directory for agentic use of the `tfq` cli:

 - **`/tfq-run`** - Discovers and queues failing tests
 - **`/tfq-fix-next`** - Fixes the next test in queue using a Task agent